geoolukaka/alx-pre_course/README.md

-this is our first readme
+This is my first read me
 updated
-ALX